mruby/mruby/doc/guides/compile.md

 doesn't exist, *build_config/${MRUBY_CONFIG}.rb* is used.
 The default configuration is defined in the `build_config/default.rb` file.

-Those build configuration files contain the build configurationof mruby, for
+Those build configuration files contain the build configuration of mruby, for
 example:

 ```ruby